 Maybe they can come back and work with him the year after that and then forget about it as we get into the presidential election.

-First of all he really did not campaign on ending DACA.
+First of all, he really did not campaign on ending DACA.

-I I got to give him that and I think some people are tagging him with that unfairly.
+And I think some people are tagging him with that unfairly.

-Secondly he knows that overwhelmingly the country has spoken up and said no we don't think we should be throwing these people out.
+Secondly, he knows that overwhelmingly, the country has spoken up and said, no, we don't think we should be throwing these people out.

 They didn't really do anything wrong.

-But uh and I think the Democrats probably read them loud and clear and are probably prepared to do that to resolve the DACA issue.
+And I think the Democrats probably read them loud and clear and are probably prepared to do that to resolve the DACA issue.

-Well you know look I I understand the complicated nature of this I go back to a very simple principle is that is and Republicans are just none of this would have happened if they would have gotten their job done Jonathan Kill and nothing none of it.
+I go back to a very simple principle is that is, and Republicans are just, none of this would have happened if they would have gotten their job done, Jonathan Gillen.

-You always get the tax increase you never get the spending reduction.
+You never get the spending reduction.

 And he never got the border security that was promised him then.

-And that's the problem with all of this and that was the trap I think the Democrats are trying to set for him.
+And that was the trap I think the Democrats were trying to set for him.

-Sean I'll go on a limb and say that I think that that uh this has been their intention all along that uh the majority of these establishment figures in the Republican Party were uh a hundred percent sure that Hillary Clinton was going to win and I think in a lot of ways they were okay with it because uh of the way that the Clintons work they knew that their bread would get buttered and I think what we're seeing now is uh pushback from the very people that call themselves Republicans and conservatives.
+Sean, I'll go on a limb and say that I think that this has been their intention all along, that the majority of these establishment figures in the Republican Party were 100% sure that Hillary Clinton was going to win.

 That's not what they do.

-That's not why they worked their way into DC.
+That's not why they worked their way into D.C.

 They did it for themselves.

-If Republicans get 300 miles of the wall built before 2018, he has a conservative justice under his belt, and if he does those simple few things, it's gonna result in the Republicans having a banner year in 2018.
+If Republicans get 300 miles of the wall built before 2018, he has a conservative justice under his belt.

 The next 14 weeks will probably decide all this, Rick.

-You probably think that's oh, I hope that doesn't happen.
+You probably think that's, oh, I hope that doesn't happen.

-Well, whether whether I think that I might hope it doesn't happen, you to answer your original point.
+Well, whether I think that I might hope it doesn't happen, to answer your original point, I actually mostly do agree with that.

 But not only that, I keep saying to my Democrat friends, don't think for a second that this man cannot be re-elected for a second term because he can't.

-Oh, absolutely he can.
+Oh, absolutely he can't.

 And he can win by a bigger margin.